What is disk Throughput and IOPS in AWS EBS?

-If a file is of 1000 Bytes, It will consume 1 full sector of 512 bytes and remaining 488 bytes will be written into 2nd sector.
+If a file is 1000 Bytes, It will consume 1 full sector of 512 bytes, and the remaining 488 bytes will be written into the 2nd sector.

 - Input-Output Operations for disk and it is measured in a second.

 - This measures the amount of data read or write on a disk per second.
-Again, this purely depends on the application, about the size of a read and write chunks.
+Again, this purely depends on the application, about the size of reading and write chunks.

 - If the chunk is small, it is possible that the IO would be higher & if the chunk is big, the IO would be lesser.

-For an example: If a size of data is 512 Bytes (It’s quite small compared to 4K).
+For example: If the size of data is 512 Bytes (It’s quite small compared to 4K).

-- The disk may easily read the number of chunks in a given point of time.
+- The disk may easily read the number of chunks at a given point in time.

 - Whereas if the size of data is 4K, the same disk would take around 7 times more time to read or write.

 - So, the IOPS calculation depends on the size of data to be written or read to/from the disk.